bsdahl/csm20final/README.md

 ```

 AirlineInterface.h also contains a couple nested classes including SearchForPassenger class, and SearchForFlight class.
 These classes are utility classes that have the operator() overloaded.
 They are used as a function object for the AVL Tree traversal functions.

+*Notes:* It is important to recognize that the output of displaying passengers on a flight shows the original seatclass of the passenger's reservation rather than the seat class they are currently in.
+The list of passengers on a flight is in order of the seatmap.
+The first 3 seats are for Pilot Club, the next 5 seats are First Class, the next 5 seats are Business Class, and the remaining 27 seats are economy.
+If there was not room for a passenger in their seating class they were bounced into a lower seat rather than putting them on a waitlist.
+The bounce was in order of reservation number.
+Consideration was made to be sure that no more than 10 bounced seats occur on a given flight.

 <table>
 	<tr>